 You may be facing false charges under PC 548.
 For example, let’s say you damaged your car by accident and filed an insurance claim.
-However, your ex-girlfriend called the insurance company and told them you intentionally damaged your car.
-This is a false allegation, and we can help you fight it.
+However, your ex-girlfriend called the insurance company and told them you intentionally damaged your vehicle.
+Her accusation would be a false allegation, and we can help you fight it.

 Speak to a Lawyer About Fraudulent Insurance Claims for Damage or Theft

 Get legal help on your side if you’ve been charged under Penal Code 548 in California with the Simmrin Law Group.
 Our white-collar crime lawyers in Los Angeles can help you understand your rights in a fraudulent insurance claim case.
 Allow us to assess your legal situation right now.